mattvend/GpuStreams/README.md

 - Cpu vs Gpu benchamrking seems to be tricky as the figures obtained depends obviously on the setup.
 In my case, as the GPU used is an old one (5 years older than the CPU, huge difference in the tech world), it makes sense to have a CPU that can compete against a GPU.
 The ![Quadro 600][Quadro 600] card has only 96 cores, and is definitely not a fast card, see this review: ![Quadro 600 review][Quadro 600 review]
 - CUDA code can be improved using intrinsics

 ## Using Streams
+The second part of the experiment consists in using ![CUDA streams][CUDA streams] in the hope of improving performances.
+I will therefore compare two GPU applications, both running on the device, with and without Streams.

+### What is a stream
 A stream is a queue of device work.
 It is possible to take advantage of ![CUDA streams][CUDA streams] and ![CUDA events][CUDA events] in 2 different ways:
 - Execute concurent kernels on the device, thus enabling parallel processing.
 To do so, kernel calls have to be placed in different non default streams.
 Kernel calls in the same stream are automatically synchronous, while using events allow to synchronize kernel calls in two separate streams.
-- and/or execute concurrent memory copies.
+- and/or execute concurrent memory copies from/to the GPU.

+As I only have a limited number of kernel to launch (3 to be accurate) in order to perform interpolation, I will use the second method to improve performances.

 ### how to use CUDA streams for concurent memory copies
+The code needs to be modified and follow those guidelines:
 - use non-default stream for the memory copy
 - use host pinned memory
 - call the async method
 - 1 memcopy occuring in the same direction at the same time

-To do so, I rewrote a dummy application that does interpolation many times, in parallel, by using thread on the Host.
-Like this, I expect that the different threads will perform the interpolation operation at the same time.
-In each thread, a specific stream is allocated, allowing parallel processing across the different streams.
+MainThread.cpp does many interpolation in parallel by using CPU threads on the Host.
+In each thread, a specific stream is allocated, in the hope of allowing parallel processing across the different streams.

-To be clearer, for each interpolation, I copy memory to the device, launch kernels and copy the memory back.
-Because it uses the same stream for the 3 operations, I don't expect any performance improvement here, and I avoid all the synchronisation issues.
+To be clearer, for each interpolation, I copy memory to the device, launch the 3 kernels and copy the memory back.
+Because it uses the same stream for the 3 operations, I don't expect any performance improvement here, but I get rid of any synchronisation issue.
 The gain is expected to occur across all threads, where each interpolation operation uses its own thread.
 There, I expect to see overlapping across memcopy operations and some kernel concurency.

 In the release directory, Stream and NonStream are the same code source compiled with the following compiler switch: -D USE_STREAMS
-Both test applications use MainThread.cpp
+Both test applications are built from MainThread.cpp

 ### Results